furious-monkey/rusttest/README.md

 ## Rules of the rogue

-- One life or you restart.
+- Permadeath (one life)
-- You gain some heal each level you progress.
+- You gain some health each level you progress.
 - You can only hold 26 items at a time.
-- Infinite levels.
+- Infinite **procedural** levels.
 Dificulty progresses ove time

 ## Controls